-In the life of a homemaker, there are differing fronts as to the argument of whether or not shoes should be worn in the house.
+In the life of a homemaker, one has heard differing arguments whether wearing shoes in the home is okay.

-Let’s take a look at the pros and cons of wearing shoes–indoors and outdoors.
+Let’s take a look at these pros and cons of wearing shoes–indoors and outdoors:

 The Science Behind Not Wearing Shoes in the House